 In 2007, Dr. John Henderson was appointed Interim President.
 The next year, Cincinnati State introduced a Renewable Energy and Energy Efficiency major to address the needs of growing industries in Ohio and middle America.
 In April 2009, the College received a significant grant from the U.S. Department of Labor in order to expand the program.
 During various events in September 2009, the college celebrated its 40th anniversary as enrollment surpassed 10,000 students for the first time.

 In August, 2010, the Board of Trustees voted unanimously to appoint O’dell Moreno Owens, M.D., M.P.H., to succeed Dr. Henderson.
 Dr. Owens – who at the time of his appointment was the Hamilton County Coroner – began his duties as Cincinnati State President on September 1.
 Under his leadership the College opened a new campus in Middletown in 2012; strengthened its academic articulation agreements with the University of Cincinnati, Northern Kentucky University, and other regional colleges and universities; and expanded its dual enrollment programs with high schools in southwestern Ohio.

 In October 2015, after Dr. Owens stepped down to accept a position with the City of Cincinnati Health Department, the Board of Trustees appointed Dr. Monica Posey, then Provost at the College, to serve as Interim President.

 Dr. Posey was formally appointed as the sixth President of the College on June 13, 2016.

-Today, the college offers more than 130 associate degree and certificate programs through its four academic divisions and the Workforce Development Center.
+Today, as the College prepares to celebrate its 50th anniversary, Cincinnati State offers more than 130 associate degree and certificate programs through its four academic divisions and the Workforce Development Center.
 The College is fully accredited by The Higher Learning Commission of the North Central Association for Colleges and Schools and holds numerous programmatic accreditations.